mia-platform/vab/README.md

 `vab` is a cli for managing the installation of day 2 operation tools on multiple clusters for easier management and updates.

+`vab` is the acronym for Vehicle Assembly Building that is designed to assemble large pre-manufactured space vehicle components.

 ## Building

 `vab` provides various make command to handle various tasks that you may need during development, but you need at